Foreigners Killed, Missing Or Abducted In Hamas Attack - UrduPoint

 Foreigners Killed, Missing Or Abducted In Hamas Attack

-Paris, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2023) Dozens of foreigners have been killed, injured or taken hostage during a surprise attack on Israel by the Palestinian militant group Hamas that has left 800 people dead, mostly Israelis.
+Paris, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2023) Dozens of foreigners have been killed, injured, or taken hostage during a surprise attack on Israel by the Hamas group that has left 900 people dead in Israel.

-Many of the missing foreigners were at an electronic music festival in the southern Israeli desert, at which scores of revellers were massacred.
+Many of the missing foreigners were at an electronic music festival in the southern Israeli desert, at which scores of revelers were killed.

 Here is what we know so far:

-Twelve Thai labourers were killed, eight were wounded and 11 were taken captive, foreign ministry spokeswoman Kanchana Patarachoke said Monday.
+Eighteen Thais have been killed, nine have been wounded and 11 have been taken captive, foreign affairs officials said Tuesday.

-Labour Minister Phiphat Ratchakitprakarn said there were around 5,000 Thai labourers working in the areas hit by fighting who were being moved to safety.
+Deputy Minister of Foreign Affairs Jakkapong Sangmanee said about 5,000 Thai nationals had been evacuated from high-risk areas, and "more than 3,000 people (are) asking to return to Thailand".

 - US: 11 dead, others missing -